 - A motor displays blue when it's cold or red when it's hot.

-- A tire displays blue when under-used or red when the peak grip is exceeded.
+- Dynamic readings of the tire pressures displays on the touchscreen.
+A tire displays blue when under-used or red when the peak grip is exceeded.

 In Track Mode, a real-time G-Meter displays on the touchscreen.
 The G-Meter graphically displays peak lateral, acceleration, and deceleration values in the form of a circular meter.
 The history of your drive is represented in the shaded area.
 The G-Meter resets at the start of each driving session.